Author: kenny

 Best Flies for Alaska Trout

 Egg patterns are essential — Glo Bugs and McFly Foam eggs in chartreuse, orange, and peach imitate sockeye eggs.
+This is the single most important fly category for Alaska rainbow fishing.

 ➜ Glo Bug Egg Fly Assortment — Buy on Amazon

 Flesh flies imitate decomposing salmon flesh — an important food source in the fall run.
+Cream and pink flesh patterns in various sizes.

 ➜ Flesh Fly Streamer Assortment — Buy on Amazon

 Large Woolly Buggers in black and olive for aggressive fish and low-light conditions.
+Also effective for Dolly Varden and Arctic char.

 ➜ Woolly Bugger Streamer Assortment — Buy on Amazon